kennethlove/kennethlove.github.io/content/posts/docker-for-django.md

 ```

 First is our `nginx` section, which will give us the excellent [`nginx` server].
-We tell Docker to use the `nginx` image, version `1.15-alpine`.
-This will give
+We tell Docker to use the `nginx` image, version TBD, you'll need to find a
-us a small Linux distribution with `nginx` already installed.
-Next we expose
+recent release.
+This will give us a small Linux distribution with `nginx`
-two ports, 80 and 443, so we can reach `nginx` from our web browser.
-The 443
+already installed.
+Next we expose two ports, 80 and 443, so we can reach
-port is a bit of forward-thinking for HTTPS connections.
-I'll leave the HTTPS
+`nginx` from our web browser.
+The 443 port is a bit of forward-thinking
+for HTTPS connections.
+I'll leave the HTTPS certificate and configuration
-certificate and configuration to you, though.
+to you, though.

 Next, we mount a local directory, `./data/nginx`, into the configuration
 directory for `nginx`.
 This lets us easily override configuration files.